GwendolyneFreddy/LCC-Readme/README_EN.md

 MYMOD is a <acronym title="Weimer Dialogue Utility">WeiDU</acronym> mod, and therefore should be compatible with all WeiDU mods. [facultatif : It has been tested on several different installations, and has so far worked perfectly.]
 However, we cannot test every single one.
 [Choisir une formule parmi les suivantes :] If you do encounter any bugs, please contact <a href="https://www.baldursgateworld.fr/lacouronne/Auteur.html">AUTHOR</a> or alternatively post on the forums.
 If you encounter any bugs, please report them on the forum!

-<p>Though I am striving to make MYMOD compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
-Below are the ones discovered thus far:</p>
+Though I am striving to make MYMOD compatible with as many other mods as possible, there is always a chance that incompatibilities will arise.
+Below are the ones discovered thus far:
 - mod 1
 - mod 2
 - ...